11 types of credit cards

 Understand card costs

 Some cards come with annual fees.
-Things like missed payments could also result in fees or other penalties—but those are avoidable with responsible use.
+Things like missed payments could result in fees or other penalties, but those are avoidable with responsible use.
 Before you apply, be sure you understand how credit cards work and any potential costs.

 Compare your options

-Once you’ve picked the type of credit card that works for your budget and goals, the next step is deciding which card to choose.
+Once you’ve picked the type of credit card that works for your budget and goals, the next step is choosing a specific card.

-When you’re ready, you can compare cards from Capital One and get pre-approved today.
+When you’re ready, you can compare cards from Capital One and get pre-approved today—with no harm to your credit.